nyamuda/Disease-Collective/README.md

 # Disease-Collective
 A Restful API that for all diseases.
-It provides the cause and ways the disease can be cured naturally.
+It provides the cause and ways the disease can be treated naturally.

-# JAVA-SPRING-BOOT-RESTful-API
-A RESTful API for A 'Level physics and chemistry students.
-It provides the exam definitions of physics and chemistry terms required by the curriculum (Cambridge/CAPS).

 <h2>Motivation</h2>
 <p>"Health is a great treasure.
 It is the richest possession that mortals can have.
 Wealth, honor, or learning